degr8sid-code/MOC-PCCW-05-22/week11/README.md

-# Week 10
+# Week 11

-In * Module 10: Introduction to Cybersecurity and Recursion *, you’ll learn about three essential areas of web development as you consider your career.
-You’ll start with agile methodology.
-Most teams and projects you will work on will adhere to agile principles and practices.
-Next, you’ll learn about the foundations of cybersecurity and the public key infrastructure.
-Finally, you’ll practice solving several recursion problems that you might encounter in a job interview.
+In * Module 11:  Introduction to JavaScript ES6 *, you’ll begin the next part of the course focused on React.
+In this module, you’ll review basic ES6 and learn some new features in the ES6 toolbox.
+Mastering this syntax will be essential for you to code in React in the coming modules.